20 Years: The Greatest Hits

 20 Years: The Greatest Hits is the third greatest hits album by English singer Will Young, released on 27 May 2022.
 The album commemorates two decades since Young's Pop Idol win.
 The album contains the majority of Young's biggest hits, but excludes several singles from his career.

+Promotion

+On 15 April 2022, Young released the single "Why Does It Hurt", which preceded the album's release.
+The single debuted and peaked at number 87 on the UK Singles Downloads Chart Top 100.
+Young performed the track as part of the setlist for his tour to accompany the album.

+Chart performance

+20 Years: The Greatest Hits charted at number 6 on the UK Albums Chart and stayed on the chart for one week; it debuted at number 5 on the UK Album Sales Chart.
+Additionally, the album charted for seven weeks on the UK Physical Albums Chart.